elifesciences-publications/anisotropy/README.md

 classified SPT data contains 4 variables:
 * `CellTracks`, a cell array where each element is a trajectory and is a Nx2 matrix with the XY coordinates for each of the N frames.
-* `CellTrackViterbiClass` is a cell array where each element is a N-1 column vector corresponding to the relevant trajectory in `CellTracks`.
+* `CellTrackViterbiClass`, a cell array where each element is a N-1 column vector corresponding to the relevant trajectory in `CellTracks`.
 In other words, `CellTrackViterbiClass` classifies each displacement and thus is one length shorter than the number of